m_ke 6 months ago

 You need humans somewhere.
 And not just scanning over the documents and using their human brains, but actually investigating and verifying the claims, because Amazon is, as mentioned, in a hostile relationship with a lot of their vendors.
 If Amazon just accepts the provided documents, their vendors will sniff that weakness out in a single-digit number of weeks.
 There is definitely a lot of money that Amazon is going to have to inject into this to get the benefit.

-AnthonyMouse an hour ago
+AnthonyMouse 6 months ago

 This seems like an invitation to file an LLC that pays your other LLC 99.7% of the price and resells it for a 0.3% margin, then show them that invoice when asked for COGS.

-indoordin0saur 2 hours ago
+indoordin0saur 6 months ago

 What's to stop sellers from lying or fudging the numbers in a realistic direction?
 Either way, this seems bad and I can't see how it would help with trust.

-• echelon 2 hours ago
+• echelon 6 months ago

 Amazon is using this to squeeze sellers and decide which ones to shake down and which ones to compete with.
 It's totally unfair.